 Secretary

-Saving Pennies/ Trials of Color became near and dear to my heart after losing a family member to cancer.
+Saving Pennies/Trials of Color became near and dear to my heart after losing a family member to cancer.
 I joined the board in hopes of giving back to the community.
 This organization has presented me with a great learning opportunity and afforded me the additional tools to educate my fellow peers in hopes of making a difference in the war against cancer.

 Jackie Dickerson

 Jackie Dickerson was born and raised in Bridgeton, NJ.
 She attended Knoxville College in Knoxville, TN where she majored in Political Science.
-She moved to Richmond VA in 1998 where she worked in the banking industry for over 18 years.
+She moved to Richmond, VA in 1998 where she worked in the banking industry for over 18 years.
 She is currently working for a law firm as a Post-Closing Title & Survey Coordinator.
 After watching a family member go through cancer treatment, she decided to join Trials of Color and Saving Pennies 4 A Cure to be a voice for the voiceless.

 Advisory Board